Lockwatch vs CrookCatcher vs WTMP

 Why choose Lockwatch?

-One of the original Android thief-catcher apps, Lockwatch has been helping users capture incorrect unlock attempt evidence since 2013.
-It focuses on fast, useful evidence after someone enters the wrong PIN, password or pattern: face-timed photos or video, GPS location, email delivery, local history, SIM change alerts, power-on alerts and automatic resend when the phone is back online.
+One of the original Android thief-catcher apps, Lockwatch has been helping users catch phone intruders since 2013.
+It focuses on fast, useful evidence after someone enters the wrong PIN, password or pattern: photos timed with face detection, video with sound, GPS location, email delivery, on-device history, SIM change alerts, power-on alerts and automatic resending when the phone comes back online.

 Get it on Google Play